Coinbase Review 2026

 - Click "Sign Up" or "Register" in the top right corner

-- Enter your email address and create a strong, unique password (I recommend using a password manager)
+- Enter your email address and create a strong, unique password (using a password manager is strongly advised)

 - Verify your email through the confirmation link sent to your inbox